isabella232/docs.webiny.com-LEGACY/installation.md

 * NPM v3+

 #### Vagrant
-If you don't want to hassle with installing the dependencies, you can use our Vagrant maching, which will get you up and running in few minutes.
+If you don't want to hassle with installing the dependencies, you can use our Vagrant machine, which will get you running in few minutes.

 First clone our vagrant git repo in one of your local folders: